fedesilva/minnieml/README.md

 - Pattern matching and destructuring

   - for data types
-  - primitives
+  - primitive literals
-  - match on any type
+  - match on type
   - can be used in bindings (let (a,b) = (1,2))
   - match functions
     - functions defined in terms of pattern matching
-      - compiled to multiple functions, dispatch on parameters (overloading)
+      - compiled to multiple functions, dispatch on parameters
       - if possible, inline at use site
   - binary pattern matching
   - structural pattern matching